n00neimp0rtant/xCon-Issues/README.md

-# Starting with V40 Beta 1, iOS 8 and arm64 is now supported.
-Be aware there are still issues to iron out in iOS 8
+# Starting with V39 Beta 6, iOS 7 is in it's initial testing phase.
+Currently it DOES NOT support arm64 devices at this time.
+Support for these devices will be coming.

 Before opening an issue PLEASE search the open issues to make sure there is already a thread going on it.